Child Passenger Safety

 Car Seat Safety Class

-A free car seat safety class for parents and other care providers is offered each month in English and Spanish in San Bernardino.
-Classes are taught by certified Child Passenger Safety Technicians (CPST).
+This FREE car seat safety class is offered once a month in English and Spanish in San Bernardino for parents or guardians to learn more about car seat safety.
+Classes are taught by Certified Child Passenger Safety Technicians (CPST).
+CPSTs provide instruction on:

 • California buckle-up laws